-In the event of a service impacting fault, permission may be given to commence work without a Permit to Work.
-In this situation the Access Seeker should call Chorus on 0800-10-30-60, then follow the IVR prompts.
+56.7Service56.7.1In the event of a service impacting fault, permission may be given to commence work without a Permit to Work.
+In this situation the Access Seeker should call Chorus on 0800-10-30-60, then follow the IVR prompts.Permit to Workprompts.